davidbroughsmyth/riscv-hdp/ex4/zerorv/README.md

 ![image](../../images/noprv_gtkwave.png)

 ---
-The objective for this exercise is complete and I wont be continuing further
+The objective for this exercise is complete.
+I wont be continuing it further.